LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Participants earning at least six (6) credits during the spring/summer semesters can apply their GVSU financial aid award toward study abroad program costs.
 Grants are available for faculty-led participants.
 All degree-seeking students accepted into a GVSU faculty-led program are automatically considered for the grant if they have a current FAFSA on file in the Financial Aid Office.
 No application required.

 Non-GVSU Students: Non-GVSU Students admitted for study abroad are not eligible for Financial Aid from GVSU.
 Check with your home schools study abroad and financial aid office for details on applying financial aid from your home school toward study abroad program costs.

 To apply for this program, log on to www.gvsu.edu/oasis to begin your online application.
-Completed applications must be submitted by February 1, 2013.
+Completed applications must be submitted by early February.
 Non-GVSU student should visit www.gvsu.edu/studyabroad for detailed application instructions.
 All program information including courses, duration of program, dates, and other logistics are subject to change.
 Programs may be cancelled due to extenuating circumstances.